Impact of the $a_1(1260) \pi$ cascade contribution on $D^0 \to \pi^+ \pi^- \ell^+ \ell^-$ decays: Fitting to LHCb data and predictions

+The interference terms among amplitudes allow the extraction of relative phases, by the analysis of the differential branching ratios as a function of $q^2$ and of $p^2$.
 The addition of the cascade contribution, which can interfere with both $S$- and $P$-waves adds two new relative strong phases in the fit.
 The fit is sensitive to the following phases